rhubarbgroup/redis-cache/INSTALL.md

 define( 'WP_REDIS_READ_TIMEOUT', 1 );
 ```

-When editing your `wp-config.php` file, it is important that `WP_REDIS_*` constants are defined high up in the file, above these lines:
+When editing the `wp-config.php` file, it is important that `WP_REDIS_*` constants are defined high up in the file, above these lines:

 ```php
 /* That's all, stop editing!
 Happy publishing. */